navcoin/NavHub/content/projects/cold-staking/index.md

 lastmod: 2018-03-29T14:29:27+13:00
 draft: false
 author: "Alex Vazquez"
-description: "Allowing for NAV, which are stored offline, to sign staking inputs that greatly increase the security of funds used for staking."
+description: "Allowing for NAV, which are stored offline, to sign staking inputs that greatly increase the security of funds used for staking.
+This means that you can stake using coins in your paper wallet!"
 resources: []
 categories: []
 slug: ""
 type: "project"
 feature_image: ""
 show_title_text: false
-in_progress: true
+in_progress: false
-completed: false
+completed: true
 show_on_roadmap: true
 show_on_projects: false
 allow_click_through: false